Let’s start the exploration with a few components to ease the creation of a GUI.

 Object subclass: #TextEntryDemo instanceVariableNames: 'value entry' classVariableNames: '' poolDictionaries: '' category: 'DesignGUI-Booklet'

-At initialize time we create all the needed objects:
+At initialization time, we create all the needed objects:

 initialize